jiaweizhang/rowcord/codes.md

 * 3003 - not authorized to access group
 * 3004 - not authorized to view applications
 * 3005 - not authorized to accept applications
+* 3006 - not authorized to change roles